proplot-dev/proplot/docs/why.rst

   colorbar or legend.

-Since `~proplot.gridspec.GridSpec` permits variable spacing between subplot rows and columns, "outer" colorbars and legends do not mess up subplot spacing or add extra whitespace.
+Since `~proplot.gridspec.GridSpec` permits variable spacing between subplot rows and columns, "outer" colorbars and legends do not alter subplot spacing or add whitespace.
 This is critical e.g. if you have a colorbar between columns 1 and 2 but nothing between columns 2 and 3.
 Also, `~proplot.figure.Figure` and `~proplot.axes.Axes` colorbar widths are now specified in *physical* units rather than relative units, which makes colorbar thickness independent of subplot size and easier to get just right.

-There are also several new :ref:`colorbar <ug_cbars>` and :ref:`legend <ug_legends>`
-features described in the user guide.
+There are also several useful new :ref:`colorbar <ug_cbars>` and :ref:`legend <ug_legends>` features described in the user guide.

 .. _why_plotting: